Pack3tL0ss/ConsolePi/README.md

 - **consolepi-menu**: Launches ConsolePi Console Menu, which will have menu items for any serial adapters that are plugged in.
 This allows you to connect to those serial adapters.
 This menu is launched automatically when connecting to ConsolePi via BlueTooth, but can also be invoked from any shell session (i.e. SSH)
 - **consolepi-upgrade**:  Upgrades ConsolePi:  More useful in the future.
 Currently bypasses upgrade of ser2net (it's compiled from source).
 I'll eventually remove the bypass.
 For now this is essentially the same as doing a 'sudo git pull' from /etc/ConsolePi and updating/upgrading the other packages via apt.
 Note: in it's current form it may overwrite some custom changes.
 It's only lightly been tested as an upgrade script.
-- **consolepi-showremotes**: Displays the formatted contents of the local cloud cache.
-This command accepts 1 optional case sensitive argument: Hostname of the remote ConsolePi.
+- **consolepi-remotes**: Displays the formatted contents of the local cloud cache.
+This command accepts an optional case sensitive argument: Hostname of the remote ConsolePi.
 If a hostname is provided only data for that host will be displayed (if it exists in the local cache, if it doesn't exist the entire cache is dispayed).
+This command can also be used to remove a remote from the local cache by using the argument 'del' followed by the hostname.  i.e. ```consolepi-remote del ConsolePi0``` will delete ConsolePi0 from the local cache.
+- **consolepi-details**: Displays full details of all data ConsolePi collects/generates.
+With multiple available arguments.

+    ```consolepi-details``` : Displays all collected data

+    ```consolepi-details [<remote consolepi hostname>]``` : Displays data for the specified remote ConsolePi only (from the local cloud cache)

+    ```consolepi-details adapters``` : Displays all data collected for discocered adapters connected directly to ConsolePi (USB to Serial Adapters)

+    ```consolepi-details interfaces``` : Displays interface data

+    ```consolepi-details relays``` : Displays power relay data

+    ```consolepi-details remotes``` : Displays data for remote ConsolePis from the local cloud cache

 - **consolepi-addssids**:  runs the /etc/ConsolePi/installer/ssids.sh script.
 This script automates the creation of additional SSIDs which ConsolePi will attempt to connect to on boot.
 Currently only supports psk and open SSIDs, but may eventually be improved to automate creation of other SSID types.
 - **consolepi-addconsole**: runs the /etc/ConsolePi/installer/udev.sh  This script automates the process of detecting USB to serial adapters and mapping them to specific telnet ports.
 It does this by collecting the data required to create a udev rule.
 It then creates the udev rule starting with the next available port (if rules already exist).
 - **consolepi-autohotspot**: runs /usr/bin/autohotspotN script  This script re-runs the autohotspot script which runs at boot (or periodically via cron although the installer currently doesn't configure that).
 If the wlan adapter is already connected to an SSID it doesn't do anything.
 If it's acting as a hotspot or not connected, it will scan for known SSIDs and attempt to connect, then fallback to a hotspot if it's unable to find/connect to a known SSID.